ederricho/MiniProjects/TrendDetection/README.md

 # Trend Detection

-In this project I used a custom trend detector $\tau$ and the regression coefficient $\beta$ to mark the upward and downward trends in time series.
+In this project I used a custom trend detector $\tau$ and the linear regression coefficient $\beta$ to mark the upward and downward trends in time series.
 For this project, I used the apple stock price data.
 This project was done in the R programming language.
 For the entire project go to the .rmd file in AdditionalFiles in this repo, for the raw code, download the above file TrendDetection.R.

 # Methodology